aldeed/meteor-cfs-autoform/README.md

 * Insert FS.File itself when using cfs-ejson-file package.
 * Display customizable progress bar template in place of each field while uploading.
-* Better template/component structure so that it does not have to be a quickField.

 [![Support via Gittip](https://rawgithub.com/twolfson/gittip-badge/0.2.0/dist/gittip.png)](https://www.gittip.com/aldeed/)